 Lots of things going on in December.
-Our bare root roses are due in the week of December 8th.
+Our bare root roses are due in the week of December 13th.
 Once they arrive we will get them ready for sale.
-So hopefully they will be ready to go by the 12th.
+So hopefully they will be ready to go by the 16th or 17th.
 The bare root fruit trees will be in late in the month.
 We will begin working them as soon as they arrive.
 This usually happens the week before Christmas, but I don’t have that confirmed yet, and hopefully will be ready for sale right after Christmas.
 I will send out emails as soon as things are in and ready to go.
 Complete lists of fruit trees and roses are available at the nursery, or request one and I can send it to you via email.

 Fruit trees should have lost their leaves by now.
 Your first dormant spraying should have been done last week or this week.
 If you have not done it, you should get your first dormant spraying done.
 Use copper mixed with horticultural oil or neem oil and spray the entire tree.
 Spray all of your deciduous fruit trees.
 Even if leaf curl is not an issue, it will help to prevent other diseases and to kill overwintering insects.
 Be sure you get this done 3 times throughout the dormant season.
 The second application is due around Christmas and the third should be done around Valentines day.
 Watch your trees closely for the third application.
 If we have a warm February, they may start to break dormancy early.
 The last application needs to be done before the trees bloom.